-- 1.6.15 The Council may decide whether to publicly notify an application for resource consent for an activity. - 1.6.16 Council must publicly notify the application if: - a. it decides that the activity will have or is likely to have adverse effects on the environment that are more than minor; or, - b. the applicant requests public notification; or, - c. a rule in the Plan, or National Environmental Standard (NES) requires public notification. - 1.6.17 Despite the above, Council must not publicly notify the application if; - a. a rule in this Plan, or NES standard precludes public notification of the application; and, - b. the applicant has not requested public notification. - 1.6.18 Despite the above, Council may publicly notify an application if it decides that special circumstances exist in relation to the application.
+- 1.6.15 The Council may decide whether to publicly notify an application for resource consent for an activity. - 1.6.16 Council must publicly notify the application if: - a. it decides that the activity will have or is likely to have adverse effects on the environment that are more than minor; or - b. the applicant requests public notification; or, - c. a rule in the Plan, or National Environmental Standard (NES) requires public notification. - 1.6.17 Despite the above, Council must not publicly notify the application if; - a. a rule in this Plan, or NES standard precludes public notification of the application; and, - b. the applicant has not requested public notification.

-3. S36A of the Act
+3 S36a of the Act